mmokhathi/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 11-lists lists all files in working directory, parent, and other /boot directory
 # 12-file_type will print the file type
 # 13-symbolic_link will create a new symbolic link
+# 14-copy_html script will copy only the newer files to the destination